 *Other flavored lattes have similar caffeine content.

-Information taken from https://www.caffeineinformer.com/the-complete-guide-to-starbucks-caffeine.
+Information is taken from Caffeine Informer.

 Why Does Cold Brew Coffee Upset the Stomach Less?